VetMed Team

-If you've noticed your dog sneezing uncontrollably, pawing at its nose, or appearing agitated, your furry friend might be dealing with a nasal foreign body.
+If you've noticed your dog suddenly sneezing uncontrollably, pawing at its nose, or appearing agitated, your furry friend might be dealing with a nasal foreign body.
 Before you panic, it's essential to know what this means, how it can be prevented, and what steps you can take for removal and aftercare.
 This comprehensive guide will cover all these aspects in detail.

 Looking for a specific answer?
 Use our guide below to quickly navigate to your desired section: